-We w ill: (6) Develop the capability of the membership through: Ensuring our committee structure and decision making processes are efficient and effective with the different roles of member and staff being clear and understood; Having in place appropriate systems and guidance to support such structures and ensure effective communication between members and staff in their respective roles; Ensure role descriptions for members, chairs and special responsibility roles are clearly understood; Having structures in place which enable members to utilise their skills and experience including through scrutiny to help achieve outcomes; Conduct a survey of members every two years and respond to feedback if required.
-(7) Agree the extent of delegation from members to staff and periodically review the effectiveness of this.
-(8) Appoint appropriately qualified and experienced people to the three statutory roles of: Head of Paid service Chief Finance officer Monitoring Officer and put in place appropriate protocols and policies to support these roles including in the chair's job description a responsibility for appraisal of the Chief executive.
-(7) Ensure we have an effective executive leadership group in place with appropriate skills and experience, working coherently to achieve high levels of confidence in the NPA internally and externally.
-(8) Identify learning and development needs of Members through the introduction of member personal development plans and meet these needs through an annual programme and through development tailored to the needs of individuals.
-(9) Identify learning and development needs for staff at an individual, service and corporate levels providing ways of meeting these through a variety of means as described in our Learning and Development Policy including an annual corporate programme and leadership development.
-(10) Use our skills and experience matrix for different member roles and the member development plan process to help Members self-assess and develop appropriate skills to carry out their work.
-(11) Implement the appraisal process for Secretary of State Members.
-(12) Use our Joint Performance and Achievement Review process to appraise the performance of individual staff and maximise the contribution of staff through individual objectives and development plans.
-(13) Ensure a suitable set of employment policies and practices are in place to support staff as our most valued asset.
-What evidence/assurance is in place? • Job descriptions for Chief Executive, Authority Chair, Members and Member Representative Roles; Regular meetings with Chief Executive, Chair and Deputy Chair; Regular meetings with Chief Executive, all Chairs and Deputy/Vice Chairs; Chief Executive's appraisal process led by Chair of Authority; Scheme of delegation reviewed at least annually in light of legal and organisational changes; Standing orders and financial regulations are reviewed on a regular basis; Clear statement of respective roles and responsibilities and how they will be put into practice; Leadership Development Programme:
+We w ill: (6) Develop the capability of the membership through: Ensuring our committee structure and decision making processes are efficient and effective with the different roles of Member and Officers being clear and understood; Having in place appropriate systems and guidance to support such structures and ensure effective communication between Members and staff in their respective roles; Ensure role descriptions for Members, Chairs and Special Responsibility Roles are clearly understood; Having structures in place which enable Members to utilise their skills and experience including through scrutiny to help achieve outcomes; Conduct a survey of Members every two years and respond to feedback if required.
+(7) Agree the extent of delegation from Members to Officers and periodically review the effectiveness of this.
+(8) Appoint appropriately qualified and experienced people to the three statutory roles of: Head of Paid Service Chief Finance Officer Monitoring Officer and put in place appropriate Protocols and Policies to support these roles including in the Chair's job description a responsibility for appraisal of the Chief Executive.
+(9) Ensure we have an effective executive leadership group Management Team in place with appropriate skills and experience, working coherently to achieve high levels of confidence in the NPA internally and externally.
+(10) Identify learning and development needs of Members through the introduction of member personal development plans and meet these needs through an annual programme and through development tailored to the needs of individuals.
+(11) Identify learning and development needs for Officers at an individual, service and corporate levels providing ways of meeting these through a variety of means as described in our Learning and Development Policy including an annual corporate programme and leadership development.
+(12) Use our skills and experience matrix for different Member Roles and the Member Development Plan process to help Members self-assess and develop appropriate skills to carry out their work.
+(13) Implement the appraisal process for Secretary of State Members.
+(14) Use our Joint Performance and Achievement Review appraisal process to appraise the performance of individual staff and maximise the contribution of staff through individual objectives and development plans.
+(15) Ensure a suitable set of employment policies and practices are in place to support staff as our most valued asset.
+What evidence/assurance is in place? • Job descriptions for Chief Executive, Authority Chair, Members and Member Champion Roles; Regular meetings with Chief Executive, Chair and Deputy Chair;

+- Regular meetings with Chief Executive, all Chairs and Deputy/Vice Chairs; - Chief Executive's appraisal process led by Chair of Authority;

+- Scheme of delegation reviewed at least annually in light of legal and organisational changes; - Standing orders and financial regulations are reviewed on a regular basis; - Clear statement of respective roles and responsibilities and how they will be put into practice; - Leadership Management Development Programme; - Member Training and Development Framework including annual Member Learning and Development